pdo9141/InterviewPrep/UnitTestProject1/CSharp/ReadMe.txt

 	IEnumerator you can take a List and traverse by getting enumerator and using the MoveNext(), then Current Use IEnumerable usually cause coding is easier but use IEnumerator if you need that state tracking, you're doing MoveNext so Current retains your existing state
 18) What is the .NET Framework?
-	Platform you can use to developing, building, and deployment various applications such as windows, WPF, web, WPF, web services WCF
+	Platform you can use to developing, building, and deployment various applications such as windows, WPF, web ASP.NET, WPF, web services, WCF
 19) IL Code, JIT, CLR, CTS, CLS, CAS, BCL
 	IL Code, intermediate language, is partially compiled code, compiler compiles your C# code into IL Code, during runtime JIT compiler (taking into account OS, hardware, configs) compiles IL Code into machine code (optimal code for environment)
 	JIT (just in time compiler) is the runtime compiler, during runtime compiles IL code to machine code